(This page is being updated during the month of February 2014. Please return here often for new information.)

 b) Letters of recommendation.
 These should be written by professors who know you and your academic abilities.
 Ask a faculty member who knows your work best, even if the professor is outside your major.
 Be sure to give the form to the professor at least 10 days before you wish it to be submitted.
 The recommendation can be mailed directly to the program or university, or you can ask for it in a signed and sealed envelope to enclose with your application.
 Always request to have recommendations from your professors completed on a specific date so there can be no confusion.

 c) Dean’s Approval.
 Many programs require the signature and assurance of the Dean that you are in good academic standing and will receive transfer credit upon successful completion of the program.
 The Dean’s Approval From needs to be downloaded and printed from your online application for the Dean to sign, and my be simply dropped off in the Dean’s Office; you need not make an appointment to have this form signed.
+However, the Dean will not sigh this form if you have not met with her about your study away plans.
+In this case, you may schedule a meeting with her and bring the form with you.
 Since hundreds of students submit applications to study abroad in a year, it is imperative that you submit your approval forms to the Dean several weeks before the deadline.
 Do not wait until a few days or even a week before the application is due.
 It is to your advantage to submit the application to the program as early as possible.
 Many programs fill their quotas early and acceptance is on a rolling basis.

 d) Transcripts.
 You must order an official copy of your transcript(s) from the Registrar’s Office.
 Some programs request two copies.
 You may have your transcript sent directly to the program or you can pick it up and enclose it with your application.
 Transcript requests require a signature so e-mail is not acceptable.
 Allow a few days for the processing of your transcript request.